Tropical Storm Vamei

-Tropical Storm Vamei (also known as Typhoon Vamei) was a Pacific tropical cyclone that formed at about 85 nmi from the equator—closer than any other tropical cyclone on record.
+Tropical Storm Vamei, also known as Typhoon Vamei, was a tropical cyclone that formed at about 85 nmi from the equator—closer than any other tropical cyclone on record.
 The last storm of the 2001 Pacific typhoon season, Vamei developed on 26 December at 1.4° N in the South China Sea.
 It strengthened quickly and made landfall along extreme southeastern Peninsular Malaysia.
 Vamei rapidly weakened into a remnant low over Sumatra on 28 December, and the remnants eventually re-organized in the North Indian Ocean.
 Afterward, the storm encountered strong wind shear once again, and dissipated on 1 January 2002.

 Though Vamei was officially designated as a tropical storm, its intensity is disputed; some agencies classify it as a typhoon, based on sustained winds of 120 km/h and the appearance of an eye.
-The storm brought flooding and landslides to eastern Peninsular Malaysia, causing $3.6 million in damage (2001 USD, $ USD) and five deaths.
+The storm brought flooding and landslides to eastern Peninsular Malaysia, causing $3.58 million in damage (2001 USD, $ USD) and five deaths.

 Meteorological history

 On 19 December, a small low-level circulation was located along the northwest coastline of Borneo; at the same time a plume of cold air progressed southward through the South China Sea on the southeastern periphery of a ridge over the Far East.
 The vortex drifted southwestward, reaching open water by 21 December.
 The northerly air surge was deflected after interacting with the circulation, and at the same time a portion of the air surge crossed the equator.
 The southerly flow turned eastward, then northward, and in combination with the northerly flow it wrapped into the vortex, resulting in rapid development of the low-level circulation, just a short distance north of the equator.
 By 25 December, an area of scattered convection persisted about 370 km east of Singapore within an area of low wind shear, in association with the low-level circulation.
-Continuing slowly westward, the convection deepened and organized further, and at 1200 UTC on 26 December the disturbance developed into a tropical depression about 230 km east of Singapore, or 156 km north of the equator.
+Continuing slowly westward, the convection deepened and organized further, and at 12:00 UTC on 26 December the disturbance developed into a tropical depression about 230 km east of Singapore, or 156 km north of the equator.
 This was the first recorded occurrence of a tropical cyclone near the equator.